MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part5-inquiries-reports.md

 Use the Sales Document Range Inquiry window to view customized inquiries based on multiple range restrictions.
 This is useful if you frequently view the same document information.
 For example, you can set up an inquiry ID to display the quotes for the month of January that contain a particular item.

 You can set up inquiry IDs in the Sales Inquiry Restriction window.
-For more information about customized inquiries, see *Creating inquiries for sales documents* on page 224.
+For more information about customized inquiries, see [Creating inquiries for sales documents](#creating-inquiries-for-sales-documents).

 #### To view sales information from a custom inquiry